C6WX/Group-7-2/README.md

 <iframe width="600" height="600" src="https://blueprintue.com/render/9qrn8ly0/" scrolling="no" allowfullscreen></iframe>
 *Figure 20.
 The blueprint layout that I used for both of the meta sounds in the game.*
 <br>
-To be able to create the audio, as it was my first time using audio in Unreal Engine, I used Youtube tutorials to help learn the basics of audio cues (Unreal Engine - Sound and Music In 6 Minutes, 2021).
+To be able to create the audio, as it was my first time using audio in Unreal Engine, I used YouTube tutorials to help learn the basics of audio cues (Unreal Engine - Sound and Music In 6 Minutes, 2021).
 This tutorial was simple and straight to the point with how to use audio cues and how to play sounds at different locations.
-I only needed to use the first half of the video though as the second hald wasn't relevant to what I was using the audio for.
-This tutorial helped me make all the audio except the ball pushing and the box pushing audio.
+I only needed to use the first half of the video though as the second half wasn't relevant to what I was using the audio for.
+This tutorial helped me make all the audio except the ball-pushing and the box-pushing audio.
 <br>
-Whilst I was implementing the audio, I came across an error where the audio would not stop playing when using a stop node.
+While I was implementing the audio, I came across an error where the audio would not stop playing when using a stop node.
 After asking for help with the problem, I was told to try meta sounds to fix the problem.
 Which lead me to watching a tutorial on them (MetaSounds in UE5: From Miniguns to Music | Unreal Engine, 2021).
-This tutorial went really in depth with how to setup meta sounds and how to use them but it only solved half of my problem I was having as it didn't show how to stop audio while it was playing so I looked at another tutorial for that (UE5 Metasounds fade in and out tutorial, 2023).
+This tutorial went really in-depth with how to setup meta sounds and how to use them but it only solved half of my problem I was having as it didn't show how to stop audio while it was playing so I looked at another tutorial for that (UE5 Metasounds fade in and out tutorial, 2023).
 After watching this video, I was able to solve the problem I was having as the end of the video showed how to set up a script to control audio in a blueprint which allowed me to have the audio stop after the player finished pushing the box.
 <br>
-Another problem that occured was the footstep audio overlapping.
-This had occured because I was using an event tick and a delay to play the audio, hoping it would match the player's footsteps.
+Another problem that occurred was the footstep audio overlapping.
+This had occurred because I was using an event tick and a delay to play the audio, hoping it would match the player's footsteps.
 To solve this problem, I found a video on using animnotifies during an animation (UE4 Tutorial: Footstep Sounds on Different Materials (Request), 2018).
-The video talks through how to use animnotifies to call a script at specific times during a script.
-This fixed my overlapping problem because it wasn't being called every frame when the player moved but instead it was called once everytime the player's feet touched the floor.
+The video talks about how to use animnotifies to call a script at specific times during a script.
+This fixed my overlapping problem because it wasn't being called every frame when the player moved but instead, it was called once every time the player's feet touched the floor.
 <br>
 <br>